National Lacrosse League: 2022

-The NLL returned on 3 December 2021, marking the beginning of the 2022 season, the league's 35th, and the first game action in nearly two years.
+The NLL returned on December 3, 2021, marking the beginning of the 2022 season, the league's 35th, and the first game action in nearly two years.
 The fourteen teams, the highest number ever for the league, played a full 18-game schedule.
-The return was successful, and the season ended with the Colorado Mammoth defeating the Buffalo Bandits on 18 June 2022, winning the championship series 2 games to 1.
+The return was successful, and the season ended with the Colorado Mammoth defeating the Buffalo Bandits on June 18, 2022, winning the championship series 2 games to 1.
 The season marked the debut of Panther City and the FireWolves.

 2023

-The 2023 season began 2 December 2022, and ended with the Buffalo Bandits avenging their championship series loss from the previous season, defeating the Colorado Mammoth on 3 June 3, 2023, to win the series 2 games to 1.
+The 2023 season began December 2, 2022, and ended with the Buffalo Bandits avenging their championship series loss from the previous season, defeating the Colorado Mammoth on June 3, 3, 2023, to win the series 2 games to 1.
 This was the inaugural season for the Las Vegas Desert Dogs, bringing the number of teams to fifteen.
-The 2023 NLL Stadium Showdown, the first outdoor NLL game, was held on 4 March at Snapdragon Stadium in San Diego, between the Desert Dogs and the San Diego Seals; the Seals won the game 15–12.
+The 2023 NLL Stadium Showdown, the first outdoor NLL game, was held on March 4 at Snapdragon Stadium in San Diego, between the Desert Dogs and the San Diego Seals; the Seals won the game 15–12.

-On 29 December 2023, Canadian referee Carmen Massel became the first female to work a game in the National Lacrosse League.
-She was the Shot Clock Official for the San Diego Seals vs Rochester Knighthawks game in San Diego, CA.

 2024

 The 2024 season began on December 1, 2023, and ended on May 18, 2024, with the Buffalo Bandits sweeping the Albany FireWolves 2–0 in the NLL Finals series to claim their sixth league title.
 This season introduced "NLL Unboxed", an initiative to promote lacrosse among youth via branded "lacrosse communities" in strategic markets that do not have NLL teams (see NLL Unboxed section below).

+On December 29, 2023, Canadian referee Carmen Massel became the first woman to be part of the officiating crew in a game in the NLL.
+She was the shot clock operator for the San Diego Seals vs. Rochester Knighthawks game in San Diego.

 On February 21, 2024, the NLL announced that the New York Riptide would relocate to Ottawa, and will be renamed the Ottawa Black Bears.

 2025

 Ahead of the 2025 season, the Panther City Lacrosse Club ceased operations after three seasons of play, returning the league to 14 teams.
-The Buffalo Bandits started off with a 7-0 record but the winning streak was ended by the San Diego Seals.
+The Buffalo Bandits started off with a 7–0 record but the winning streak was ended by the San Diego Seals.
 The Buffalo Bandits became the second team ever to win three championships in a row.
-The Bandits defeated the Saskatchewan Rush 2-1 in the series with game 1 being 12-10 Bandits, 11-10 Rush, and 15-6 Bandits.
+The Bandits defeated the Saskatchewan Rush 2–1 in the series with game 1 being 12–10 Bandits, 11–10 Rush, and 15–6 Bandits.
 Buffalo now leads the league with championships with seven total, additionally Matt Vinc is now the only player to have a three peat on two different teams.

 2026

 Ahead of the 2026 season, the Albany FireWolves relocated to Oshawa, Ontario.
 They were temporarily called the FireWolves Lacrosse Club, before being officially renaming to the Oshawa FireWolves on September 9, 2025.
+On March 30, 2026, the Philadelphia Wings announced that they would cease operations after the end of the 2026 season, bringing the league to 13 teams.